qtepics/qtepics.github.io/environment_variables.md

 and bslz4.
 If used, __your__ AD support module must be built to support all of these.

-ADSUPPORT need only be defined if QE_PVACCESS_SUPPORT is set to YES, however it will build/link against the ADSupport module even when QE_PVACCESS_SUPPORT is NO.
+__Note__: QE_AD_SUPPORT need only be defined if QE_PVACCESS_SUPPORT is set to YES, however it will build/link against the ADSupport module even when QE_PVACCESS_SUPPORT is NO.

 ### <a name="QE_ARCHAPPL_SUPPORT"></a>QE_ARCHAPPL_SUPPORT (Optional)